DiabloRex/nuc_processing/README.txt

 new update log:
 1. <NucProcess.py> bowtie2 build index: empty index when using .fa files. removed -c option.
 Icreased performance by removing -p and used multithreads option.
+2. <NucProcess.py> updated writing for gzip file when using -z
 2. <NucSvg.py> removed deprecated toimage() function, replaced by PIL.Image.